lnmduc2/ObjectSkeleton/README.md

 <img src="OutputDetailed.png">

-If you want to try adding new stuffs such as Tensor data values or track the object's memory usage, you can modify the ObjectSkeleton class as you wish.
+If you want to try adding new stuffs such as user-defined objects, Tensor data values or track the object's memory usage, you can modify the ObjectSkeleton class as you wish.